hansez/hansez.github.io/_pages/about.md

 I majored in statistics with honors as an undergraduate at the UW aswell.
 My honors thesis is titled Estimating Relative Risk, advised by [Thomas Richardson](https://sites.stat.washington.edu/tsr/website/inquiry/home.php).

 I am passionate about theory that are motivated by real world problems.
 Generally, the topics that interest me include statistical & population genetics, epidemiology, causal inference and estimation theory.
-But my journey is only beginning, so feel free to contact me with interesting conversation, new topics or fun opportunities!
+But my journey is only beginning, so feel free to contact me with interesting conversation, new topics or fun opportunities (serious invitation)!